vespa-engine/blog/_posts/2021-09-30-computing-with-tensors.md

 In Vespa, this formalism makes numerical computation easier to express, understand, and optimize.

-For more information, take a look at Vespas [tensor guide](https://docs.vespa.ai/en/tensor-user-guide.html).
+For more information, take a look at Vespa's [tensor guide](https://docs.vespa.ai/en/tensor-user-guide.html).